Urvirith/bearnix/README.md

 # bearnix
-Micro or Nano kernel for learning Kernel Development
+Micro kernel for learning Kernel Development

 Named after Unix, and a nickname -> BearNix